AlexandreHugoMathieu/irr_uncertainty/README.md

 ![Illustration quantiles](https://raw.githubusercontent.com/AlexandreHugoMathieu/irr_uncertainty/refs/heads/main/data/irr_data/images/illustration_h_all_quantiles.png)

+### Mandatory credentials

+A secret file "secret.ini" should be placed in the "data/" folder with the credentials for:

+- [Soda-pro](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python): for the CAMS data.
+- [BSRN](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) with a email request.

 ### Command files

 Two command files ease the creation of virtual environment and the execution of jupyter notebooks: